Cognitive Development

 Be aware that in the New Age, most people use words that make them appear to be post-conventional or higher.
 In reality, only 10% of adults have progressed to the Individualist stage or beyond.
 This has nothing to do with using the buzzwords of any spiritual or political group.

 A major trauma can destabilize a person, causing them to regress to a previous level of development.
 We are witnessing this phenomenon on a large scale in the world right now.
 Many people who were working on the Expert stage have suddenly gone back to the Diplomat (Conformist) stage.
-This has led to a serious loss of freedom in most parts of the world.
+This has led to a serious loss of freedom in many parts of the world.

 How to Go to the Next Level

 People who are avid readers develop the ability to be open-minded and shift their perspective.
 It also helps to take up new hobbies, make new friends, and visit new places.
+You can practice shifting your perspective every day by asking yourself questions like, "How would I think about this situaton if I were at a different stage of development?"
+When trying to solve a problem or make a decision, make a long list of possibilities, including options you would never normally consider.

 Dealing with Other People